Senior Legal Advisor

 And President Kama could not understand what, what is this, and he, he literally shouted at Pierre-Richard Prosper say, "Okay, what is this?"
 He say, "Dear judge, I’m objecting."
 He say, "What, what are you objecting about?
 This is my courtroom.
 If you want to say anything, you have just to politely raise your hand and it will be up to me to give you the floor and you make your point but I, there is no objection I can ever authorize (___) in this tribunal."

 So just to show you, you know, the diversity of, you know, the background of people.
 Such an experienced judge, you know, had no clue whatsoever as to what an objection would mean.
-For him, the only way to intervene in a courtroom of course, Pierre-Richard Prosper coming from the U.S. also would not understand an experienced judge not accepting an objection in his court.
+So, for him, the only way to intervene in a courtroom of course, Pierre-Richard Prosper coming from the U.S. also would not understand an experienced judge not accepting an objection in his court.

 But luckily, I think that our rules are flexible enough to accommodate and many of the judges and also prosecution have been able to learn quite a lot on the spot here while just doing justice here.